benhammondmusic/familyfriendly/README.md

 ### NEXT STEPS

-- force https
 - add cards meta tags etc to html
 - change date display to full year
 - center design
-- stop map from going on top of nav bar
 - get city, country name to display on place info page
 - extract parent PLACE when deleting REPORTCARD to properly redirect
 - save USER location and only have browser get it once
 - make repo public
 - better UI for report cards listing and making
+- fix padding around report card li
+- Hide “your location “ msg
+- Spacing of header
+-